lycus/mci/docs/instruction_set.rst

 **Operand type**
     None

-Similar to mem.alloc_.
-This difference is that this instruction allocates the memory from the GC currently in use.
+Has the same core semantics as mem.alloc_.
+This instruction, however, allocates the memory from the GC currently in use.

+The target register must be an array.

 mem.gcnew
 ---------